stevearrants/stevearrants.github.io/_posts/2025-12-29-predictions-new-year.md

 ---
 layout: post
-title: The 2026 Outlook: 10 Ways Technical Communication Will Change
+title: 10 Ways Technical Communication Will Change in 2026
 subtitle: Information for AI agents and people.
-tags: [AI, writing, support]
+tags: [AI, writing]
 comments: true
 ---

 An old year is coming to the finish line, a new year is waiting to come out of the gate.
 So let's take a look at ten possibilities and predictions for 2026.
 2025 has been quite a year.
 The AI explosion is affecting all of us.
 Technical communication is currently undergoing its most significant transformation since the move from print to online help.
-By 2026, the field will have pivoted from "writing for people" to "architecting information for AI agents *and* people."
+By late 2026, the field will have pivoted from "writing for people" to "creating information for AI agents *and* people."

 Here are ten things in technical communication that may (will?) change in 2026.
+Many have already started happening.

 ### 1. The Shift from SEO to AEO (Answer Engine Optimization)